knowledge | 12 July 2021 |

 Financial Impact Measures

-As a result of the changes in the RTA 2021, currently and going forward protection for termination from rent arrears is specifically and only available for a tenant who qualifies for and claims protection from termination and rent increase under the protection regime introduced under the Planning and Development and Residential Tenancies Act 2020.
-The RTA 2021 has extended the application of those measures to 12 July 2021.
+Currently and going forward protection for termination from rent arrears is specifically and only available for a tenant who qualifies for and claims protection from termination and rent increase under the protection regime introduced under the Planning and Development and Residential Tenancies Act 2020 (the “PDRTA 2020”).
+The Residential Tenancies (No 2) Act 2021 has extended the application of the measures introduced under the PDRTA 2020 to 12 January 2022.
 For more detail on the operation of these measures, see our briefing here.

 This briefing is for general guidance only and should not be regarded as a substitute for professional advice.
 Such advice should always be taken before acting on any of the matters discussed.